shiishorts/HS-Projects/README.md

 # HS-Projects
-Note that some projects require the doodlePad graphics library (provided)
+*Projects that were done while in high school (coursework with PianoTiles being the exception)

-Snake is missing a file for its theme song which can be replaced easily
+*Note that some projects require the doodlePad graphics library (provided) *Snek (Snake) is missing a file for its theme song which can be replaced easily